-Elk Island Public Schools, along with our community partners, want to remind families about the dangers of thin ice during this time of year.
+Remember, be aware of thin ice this time of year.
 Depending on changing temperatures, ice can form and melt to varying degrees on outdoor bodies of water.
-Please remind your children about the dangers of thin ice, to obey all posted signs and to take the proper care to remain a safe distance from the ice.
+Please remind your child about the dangers of thin ice, obey all posted signs, take the proper care and remain a safe distance from the ice.
+For more information about ice safety, visit the Canadian Red Cross.

 Did you know?